The International Gothic Association (initials: IGA) was established at the University of East Anglia in June 1991.

 b.
 THE I.G.A.
 ADVISORY COMMITTEE:

 The Executive Committee will consult with and be subject to review by a larger Association Advisory Committee, which will consist of all Executive Committee members plus the Past President, the Review Editors for the journal, and 15 at-large members, who will serve for two-year periods and may be renominated.
-This group will be identical with the Editorial Advisory
+This group can be drawn from the Editorial Board for the Association’s journal.

 Board for the Association’s journal.
 An absolute majority vote of this Committee can negate a decision of the President or the Executive Committee if an appeal of that decision is moved by two members of the IGA Advisory Committee.
 Such votes will be conducted by the Secretary-Treasurer and can be done in person or electronically.